Being a business owner is a great experience. The pride of watching a company grow is second to none, and being a part of that process is amazing.

 For example, when a corporation issues a dividend but does not pay it to a shareholder legally entitled to the dividend, that shareholder likely has a viable claim.

-Contact a Business Lawyer Today
+Get in Contact With a Business Lawyer Today

 Claims of minority shareholder oppression are usually complicated and hard to prove.
 They also require extensive knowledge and a lot of experience in business organization law.